 He wondered what the new sounds were as he gazed at her openly wondering face and her eyes that smiled with a shared surprise.

-He didn't realize that life speaks with a voice to you, a voice that brings you answers to the questions you continually ask of it, had never consciously detected it or recognized its tones until now it said something it had never said to him before, which was "yes.""Hitchhiker's Guide to the Galaxy"
+He didn't realize that life speaks with a voice to you, a voice that brings you answers to the questions you continually ask of it, had never consciously detected it or recognized its tones until now it said something it had never said to him before, which was "yes."

 Maybe young students must ask their parents the answer to this question.
 They should ask the principals of schools and colleges, elderly neighbours, relatives, friends, and even the strangers on the road.
 Once we all start asking ourselves about our apathy, maybe a few hearts will be stirred.